ivanitlearning/AWS-Associate-Courses/README.md

 - 1 Gbps or 10 Gbps connection
 - 50TB or 80TB Capacity.
   - 10TB to 10PB of data is economical range.
-  - Good for multiple locations
+  - Can order multiple devices to multiple locations
-- No compute
+- Only storage, no compute

 #### 1.16.5.2.
 Snowball Edge